Sustainable Procurement and Supplier Management Policy

 Occupational Health and Safety (OHS) (weight = 15%)

-This section evaluates internal policy, management, standards on OHS issues including safety record, PPE, and quality control
+This section evaluates internal policy, management, standards on OHS issues including safety record, PPE, and quality control.
+By prioritizing employee well-being, adhering to safety regulations, and fostering OHS practices align with ESG focus.

 After sale service & Technical support (weight = 15%)